 Brittany has one of the largest communities of expats in France.
 There are even some small villages where the English outnumber the French.

 Of course, you’ll find a decent number of expats from other countries too, usually drawn to Brittany for surfing.
-However, the number of Brits is so large, they dwarf any other expat communities and tend to adopt different nationalities as their own.
+However, the number of Brits is so large, that they dwarf any other expat communities and tend to adopt different nationalities as their own.

 Like many other areas, you can find online boards, websites, and Facebook groups of expats that can help out with everything from jobs and accommodation to activities and restaurant suggestions.